johnston9/shot-caller/TESTING.md

   1. Click on an unopened Post, with background Black and text White and Blue.<br>
   2. The Post opens.<br>
-  3. Returning to the Posts page the background is now White and the text Blue.<br>
+  3. Returning to the Posts page the background is now White and the text Grey.<br>

 <p align="center"> <strong>Opened Post</strong></p>
 <h2 align="center">